Origin : Gallifrey

 The Female (Master) Of The Species Is More Deadly…

-Like The Doctor and The Master, the Rani had also absconded from the Time Lord race and gone on the run, around space-and-time – in a Tardis.
+Like the Doctor and the Master, the Rani had also absconded from the Time Lord race and had gone on the run, around space-and-time – in a Tardis machine.

 The Rani was completely ruthless and singular of purpose.
-Unafraid to cross a moral line, in the pursuit of scientific achievement – for further personal gain.
+Unafraid to cross a moral line, in the pursuit of scientific achievement – or to further personal gain.

 Despite sharing many machevellian traits with fellow antagonist; The Master.
 The Rani made a more dangerous opponent to the Doctor.
-As the Rani did not share a mutual respect for the Doctor.
+As the Rani did not embody a mutual respect for – or sentimentality for the shared history with the Doctor (as the Master did).

-The Rani’s principle interest – apart from gaining power and control, was unfettered (and unregulated) scientific achievement.
-Principally – biology and gene-splicing on biological lifeforms; usually on unwilling subjects.
+The Rani’s principle interest – apart from gaining unfettered power and control, was scientific achievement.
+Principally – biology and gene-splicing on unwitting biological lifeforms.

-Indeed – it was gene-splicing, that led to the Rani being castigated by the Time Lords; for creating giant lab-mice specimens – on Gallifrey.
-Which broke free, and attacked the Lord President Of Gallifrey – and ate his pet cat!
+Indeed, it was gene-splicing, that led to the Rani being castigated by the Time Lords; for having created giant lab-mice specimens – on Gallifrey.
+Which having broken free, had attacked the Lord President Of Gallifrey – and ate his pet cat!

-The Rani was also a clever mechanical engineer.
-Creating cunning traps, including: mines – which when stepped on deleted the unfortunate victim, from time – itself.
+The Rani was also a clever mechanical and systems engineer.
+Creating cunning traps, including: mines – which when stepped on, deleted the unfortunate victim, from time: itself.

-Likewise, her deadly signature time-bubbles; captured and then bounced the unfortunte victim, all over environment – before exploding and vapourising them.
+Likewise, her deadly signature time-bubbles; captured and then bounced the unfortunate victim, all over the environment; before exploding and vapourising them.

 Dangerous enough – as a solo antagonist.
-The Rani was to create a double-threat, by teaming up with The Master in Mark Of The Rani – 1985.
-When travelling, to a 19th Century Earth mining-village and enslaving the population of the village – for genetic experiments.
+The Rani was to create a double-threat, by frequently teaming up with the Master in Mark Of The Rani – 1985.
+When travelling, to a 19th Century Earth mining-village and enslaving the population of the village; for genetic experiments.

 Using captured villagers, the Rani harvested brain-fluid to synthesize drugs; which were to control the populace of another planet – Miasimia Goria; a planet where the Rani ruled, through drug pacification.

-Along with the Master, the Rani used the villagers, as puppets – to trap the Sixth Doctor.
-Intending to use the Doctor for genetic experimentations.
+Along with the Master, the Rani used the villagers, as puppets – to trap the Sixth Doctor; intending to use the Doctor for further genetic experimentations.

-The Doctor however, had a trick up the sleeve – though; by reprogramming the velocity control on the Rani’s Tardis – and sending it hurtling into the future, with the Master and the Rani aboard.
+The Doctor however, had a trick up the sleeve – though; by reprogramming the velocity control on the Rani’s Tardis.
+Sending it hurtling into the future, with the Master and the Rani aboard.

-That was only part of their shared problems – though.
-As some T-Rex Embryos, (present in jars) smashed – and began to grow; whilst the Rani and Master, were pinned to the wall of the accelerating Tardis.
+That was only part of their shared problems, though.
+As some T-Rex Embryo jars, (within the Rani’s Tardis) smashed – and began to grow; whilst the Rani and Master, were pinned to the wall of the accelerating time-machine.

-This time, the Rani was stealing Earth’s greatest Scientists.
-Including; Einstein, Louie Pasteur, Hypatia – and the Doctor.
+The Rani was stealing Earth’s greatest Scientists, including; Albert Einstein, Louie Pasteur, Hypatia – and the Doctor.
 To combine their intellect – to create a powerful time-manipulator; out of a huge pulsating cyborg brain.

-The Rani attacked the Tardis, forcing the Sixth Doctor to regenerate into the Seventh Incarnation.
+The Rani attacked the Tardis, forcing the Sixth Doctor to regenerate into the Seventh.
 The Rani then

-injected the Doctor, with an amnesia drug – to confuse.
+injected the Doctor, with an amnesia drug.
 Before mimicing the persona of companion Mel.
-To trick the Doctor, into repairing some equipment – in her lab.
+To trick the Doctor, into helping.

-The Doctor was able to overcome the Rani and destroy the time-manipulator, with the help of the Lakertyans.
-However, the Rani escaped to her Tardis but found it overran with Tet-Trap’s; who themselves – had taken control and kidnapped the Rani.
+The Seventh Doctor was eventually able to overcome the Rani and destroy the time-manipulator; with the help of the Lakertyans.
+However, the Rani escaped in her Tardis but found it overran with Tet-Trap’s; who had taken control.

-The Rani did not feature again – but was intended as a recurring character, prior to the show’s cancellation; in 1989.
+The Rani did not feature again in ODWho – but was intended to feature more, as a recurring character, prior to the show’s cancellation; in 1989.

 Old Doctor Who